fhi-beta/mobaGenetics-qc/methylation/README.md

 - plotting of genomewide densities of RAW methylation data and after ssNoob is applied
 	- if a sample has clear outlying distribution from the others, remove sample

-- removing samples based on outlying pattern

 - check median methylated intensity against median unmethylated intensity, and remove samples with (median_M + median_U)/2 < 10.5.
 Indicates low signal from either one or both channels.

 - cell type proportion estimation.
-Uses either Blood reference set or CordBlood reference set, dependening on input to config.yaml.
+Uses either Blood reference set or CordBlood reference set, dependening on input to config.yaml:
-Blood reference set: DOI: 10.1371/journal.pone.0041361 CordBlood reference set: doi: 10.1080/15592294.2016.1161875
+	- Blood reference set: DOI: 10.1371/journal.pone.0041361
+	- CordBlood reference set: doi: 10.1080/15592294.2016.1161875

 - sex prediction and removement of sex discordant samples between given sex and predicted sex
 	- measures the median intensity values from combined methylated and unmethylated signal from Y chromsome probes and the same for X chromosome probes.
 If the differences between these medians is more than 2 (less than -2) a female is predicted.
+Take caution if your set is only females or males.
+Check if many samples have been removed

 - seperate out sex chromosome measurements from autosomal measurements

 - do BMIQ: probe type normalisation.
 The Beadchips have 2 different probe designs, I and II.
 These have a clear difference in dynamic range for the obtained methylation measurements.
 BMIQ projects the global distribution of probe type II measurements onto the distribution of probe type I, meaning that the methylation values from probe type II measuements are slightly shifted.
 This is especially an usual step when analysing regions of data, i.e. looking for differentially methylation regions.
 It is also believed that the dynamic range of probe type I is more correct than probe type II.
 BMIQ also calculates only within each sample.
+Article: 10.1093/bioinformatics/bts680

 - plotting og genomewide distribution of methylation values after BMIQ is applied.